 How much is a will?

-Honestly, I would do a freebie will (we did ours here).
-I am not sure that they are worth paying for as most people are doing a will to list where children should go if you die.
-Again, we used Giving Docs and it seems fairly legit, and simple — and removes a lot of hurdles from making a will.
+Honestly, I would do a freebie will (just google it).
+I am not sure that they are worth paying for as most people are doing a will to list where children should go if they die.

 BUT, in calling around a will seemed to be around $500 with a Lawyer.